If you are ready to declare right now, read on for details about the process and requirements.

 4. Initial Advising Appointment to Declare the Major

 You should plan to meet with your advisor once a semester, before registering for classes, to talk over your progress in the major and your plans for future classes.
-(If you should forget their name, phone number, or e-mail address of your advisor, simply contact the Associate Chair for Undergraduate Studies.)
+(If you should forget the name, phone number, or e-mail address of your advisor, simply contact the Associate Chair for Undergraduate Studies.)

 A good sequence for majors and minors would be this: